 Since I’ve got home and looked up further information about Valencia.
 There is a city running website Valencia Ciudad del Running (in English) (translated as The City of Running) with information about running in Valencia, running news, the city marathon and half marathon as well as training tips.
 It’s a fairly small thing to do, to collate the entire city running information in one place to create a useful resource.
 The city takes its running seriously and judging by the number of people out in the park it’s working.

 There’s a temptation the just look at the marathon majors or other big city marathons such as Paris.
-But there are other city marathons that potentially are cheaper and easier to enter.
+But there are other city marathons that are potentially cheaper and easier to enter.
 I’m still on the fence about whether I will do another marathon, but I was inspired by Valencia.
-The Valencia city marathon is 19th November 2017 and apparently, it’s flat.

 Top picture Credit – www.bestplacesinspain.com